Who you gonna call? PlagueBusters!

 They include the National Institute of Environmental Health Sciences, RTI International and U.S. Environmental Protection Agency, each contributing knowledge and solutions that improve health and well-being of people around the world.

-Here you'll also find world-class environmental health research organizations, companies that are discovering and developing infectious disease therapies of all kinds, and specialized research centers that focus on combating agricultural disasters and bioterrorism, managing threats to the food supply, and providing safe, clean drinking water to communities around the world.
+They include companies that discover and develop infectious disease therapies of all kinds and specialized research centers that focus on combating agricultural disasters and bioterrorism, managing threats to the food supply, and providing safe, clean drinking water to communities around the world.